pslisko/performa365docs/docs/howto/work_with_courses.rst

 #. **Owners** are selected by typing at least 3 characters in the text field to start the search.
 Search returns display name and e-mail of users.
 More than one user can be selected from this list as a course owner.
 This field is required.
 #. **Visibility** is a required field which determines how the course is displayed in the catalog.
 To learn more visit :ref:`How to > Use the catalog <courses>`.
 #. **Title image** is displayed on the course page and in the course tile on the catalog page.
 It is optional and can be up to 10MB in size.
 #. **Status** can be set to either *ON* or *OFF*.
-Courses with status set to *ON* are active and present in the course catalog, setting the status to *OFF* will deactivate the course and it will be visible in the **Catalog** only to Catalog Administrators.
+Courses with status set to *ON* are active and present in the course catalog, setting the status to *OFF* will deactivate the course and it will be visible in the **Catalog** only to Catalog Admins.
 A course cannot be deactivated if there are learners enrolled to it.

 **Step two**